tomncooper/CSC8101-Documentation/spark/spark-faq.md

 This should insure that the Python 3 neo4j driver is properly installed.

+### I cannot access neo4j web interface on port 7474 (404 Error).

+Your neo4j database is most likely down.
+Login to your VM and run:

+`$ sudo neo4j start`

+Try to load the webpage again.

 ### Do I have to use Jupyter Notebooks to write my python code?

 No you don't!